spectrochempy/spectrochempy/docs/gettingstarted/whyscpy.rst

   improvements/functionality)!

 - you are fully satisfied with your current tools.
 "The heart has its reasons, of which the reason knows nothing".
-We don't dispute that either, but we are open to your opinion and suggestions (:ref:`contributing.bug_reports`)!
+We don't dispute that either, but we are open to your opinion and suggestions (:ref:`_contributing.bugs_report`)!